 1. Onbrane

 Onbrance produces innovative technology-based platforms for the debt market.
-They chose to partner with Toucan to bring customer-facing embedded analytics to Their website that could be used by everyone.
+They chose to partner with Toucan to bring customer-facing embedded analytics to Their website that could be used by everyone, improving their business intelligence capabilities.

-Onbrane’s users are able to have a comprehensive analytics dashboard rendered in real-time, highlighting important data that customers are able to leverage within their website.
+Onbrane’s users are able to have a comprehensive analytics dashboard rendered in real-time, highlighting important data that customers are able to leverage within their website, to easily obtain actionable insights.

 2. Politico